ashtonc/dotfiles/README.md

 	- libinput gestures
 	- think of better remaps for the keyboard thing at F11 and tools at F9
 - xmonad
+	- fullscreen content for Tall stays inside the box
 	- xmobar weather location change script
 	- dynamic workspaces?
 	- more (fewer?) layouts